aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 Overloaded method.
 Converts synchronously a list of storage files.
 This method is a synchronous mode of the *ConvertAsync* (overloaded).

-The specialized versions of the conversion methods are described below.

 <a name="Convert_builder" />

 ### Convert